-Details: fifth period means that there are five energy levels; fifth main group means that there are 5 peripheric electrons occupying s- and p- sub-levels:
+Details: the fifth period means that there are five energy levels; the fifth main group means that there are five peripheric electrons occupying s- and p- sub-levels:

 1s22s22p63s23p63d104s24p64d105s25p3⇒Z=51

-The photoelectric effect
+The Photoelectric Effect

-The quantum of light
+The Quantum of Light

-Quantum Physics, known also as Quantum Mechanics or Quantum Theory is a branch of Physics that studies and analyzes quantities found in elementary amount and as integer multiple of this amount; thus those amounts have discontinuous specific values and could not achieve any intermediate other values.
-This studied physical quantity is classified as quantized. ‘’The elementary amount that is associated with such a quantity is called the quantum of that quantity (quanta is the plural).’’
+“Quantum physics”, known also as “quantum mechanics” or “quantum theory”, is a branch of physics that studies and analyzes quantities found in their elementary amounts and as integer multiples of these amounts; thus these amounts have discontinuous specific values and cannot achieve any intermediate other values.
+This studied physical quantity is referred to as being “quantized”. ‘’The elementary amount that is associated with such a quantity is called the “quantum” of that quantity (“quanta” is the plural).’’
 (Walker, 2014, p.
 1042).

-One may concretize this concept by a very simple example: consider a family of five members; the number of members is quantized since it can be either one, two, etc…; one may not talk about two members and half for instance or three members and one-quarter: the number of members has specific integer multiple values.
+One may concretize this concept by a very simple example: consider a family of five members; the number of members is quantized since it can be either one, two, etc.; one may not talk about two and a half members, for instance, or three and one-quarter members: the number of members has specific integer multiple values.